Lawrence-Mak/Sales-Analysis-Project/README.md

 | 692-92-5582  | B      | Mandalay  | Member        | Female | Food and beverages    | 54.84      | 3        | 8.226  | 172.746| 2/20/2019 | 13:27 | Credit card   | 164.52| 4.761904762              | 8.226         | 5.9    |

-#### Steps Taken

-1. **Loading the Dataset:**
-   - The dataset, named `supermarket_sales.csv`, was loaded into a Pandas DataFrame.

-2. **Handling Missing Values:**
-   - No missing values were found in the dataset.
-All columns have complete data.

-3. **Converting 'Date' to Datetime Format:**
-   - The 'Date' column was converted to the datetime64 data type for better handling of date-related operations.

-4. **Updated Data Information:**
-   - After the data cleaning steps, the dataset information was displayed again to confirm the changes.

 ### Exploratory Data Analysis (EDA)